Robert D. Sack

-Robert David Sack (born October 4, 1939) is a senior United States circuit judge of the United States Court of Appeals for the Second Circuit.
+Robert David Sack (born 1939) is a senior United States circuit judge of the United States Court of Appeals for the Second Circuit.

 Early life and education

 Born to Eugene and Sylvia Sack in Philadelphia, Pennsylvania, Sack was later raised in Brooklyn, New York.
-Sack is Jewish, and his father was a rabbi for 35 years.
+His father was a rabbi at reform Congregation Beth Elohim in Brooklyn, New York, for 35 years.

 Sack received a Bachelor of Arts degree from the University of Rochester in 1960 and received his Bachelor of Laws from Columbia Law School in 1963.

 Legal career

-He first clerked for Judge Arthur Stephen Lane of the United States District Court for the District of New Jersey.
-In 1964, he joined Patterson, Belknap & Webb, eventually becoming a partner of the firm.
-During 1974, he was Associate Special Counsel and Senior Associate Special Counsel for the House Judiciary Committee's impeachment inquiry into President Richard Nixon.
+In his first year following graduation from Columbia, he clerked for Judge Arthur Stephen Lane of the United States District Court for the District of New Jersey.
+The following year, in 1964, he joined Patterson, Belknap & Webb, becoming a partner of the firm in 1970.
+In 1974, he was Associate Special Counsel and then Senior Associate Special Counsel for the House Judiciary Committee's impeachment inquiry into President Richard Nixon.
 Following his government service, Sack returned to Patterson Belknap.
-In 1986, he joined the law firm of Gibson, Dunn & Crutcher as a partner until his appointment as a circuit judge.
-Throughout his 33-year career in private practice, Sack specialized in press law and represented numerous United States and foreign-based media companies.
+In 1986, he joined the law firm of Gibson, Dunn & Crutcher as a partner until his appointment as a circuit judge in 1998.
+Throughout his 33-year career in private practice, Sack specialized in national and international press law, representing numerous United States and foreign-based media companies.